Selenium Java SDK

 1EvincedWebDriver driver = new EvincedWebDriver(new ChromeDriver());

-Add Evinced accessibility checks (Single Run Mode)
+Add Evinced Accessibility Checks (Single Run Mode)

-This is a simple example of how to add an Evinced accessibility scan to a test.
-Please note the inline comments that give detail on each test step.
 This is a simple JUnit example of how to add a single Evinced accessibility scan to a test.
 Please note the inline comments that give detail on each test step.

 1@Test